 • Proof of policy payment (not just a quote)

-After receiving the residence card and obtaining a Portuguese tax number, many D7 holders choose to join the public health system (SNS) or switch to a local private policy.
+After receiving the residence card and obtaining a Portuguese tax number, many D7 holders choose to join the Portugal medical system public (SNS) or switch to a local private policy.

 healthcare pharmacy portugal residency advisors